 I have several favorite sites such as HomeschoolShare.
 But honestly, as much as I like doing lapbooks and unit studies for the books we read, it’s more than our schedule can handle.
 So now we have a reading journal where we are able to respond each day to what we have read.
 I dusted off my M. Ed. in reading/curriculum and created a journal that she could use with any book she chose.

-Rachel helped me develop the pages and I’m super excited to tell you that we made it into a printable form to share with you, too!
+Rachel helped me develop the pages and I’m super excited to tell you that we made this Reading Journal into a printable form to share with you!

 I hope you read this post and thought, “Wow, that sounds simple.”
 I promise it really IS SIMPLE!
 And the best part?
 You can take a child who is floundering and uninterested in learning and transform him/her into someone who can’t wait to open that book!